Bi-altermagnetism unveiled by sublattice-specific circular dichroism in resonant inelastic X-ray scattering

-We remark on the RIXS-CD in comparison to other probes.
-CD in X-ray absorption of achiral systems without net magnetization usually vanishes.
-Indeed, the magnetic symmetry of \fmo forbids XMCD.
-This can be seen from the presence of three mirror (glide) planes $m$, which prohibits XMCD and also anomalous Hall effect by symmetry.
-Furthermore, these responses generally do not have sublattice resolution.
-In contrast, CD in RIXS obeys different symmetry constraints and can be finite even in such a compensated magnet, as mentioned above.
-Moreover, CD in RIXS can be attributed to individual sublattices, as dichroic contributions at different energies are not subject to mutual cancellation once allowed at each sublattice.
-The observed sublattice CD is sizable and can be analyzed by a simple model.
-Therefore, RIXS-CD offers a new opportunity to study magnetic sublattices in such complex altermagnetic systems, and, more broadly, in antiferromagnetic systems.
+Our results establish RIXS-CD as a unique spectroscopic probe to study complex altermagnetic systems and, more broadly, antiferromagnetic systems.
+First, CD in X-ray absorption (XMCD) of achiral systems without net magnetization usually vanishes.
+Indeed, the magnetic symmetry of \fmo forbids XMCD, which can be understood from the presence of three mirror (glide) planes $m$ that also prohibit the anomalous Hall effect by symmetry.
+While RIXS-CD has been reported in ferro- or ferrimagnetic systems~\cite{Ghosh2023,Zhang2024}, where XMCD is symmetry-allowed, CD in RIXS obeys different symmetry constraints than XMCD and can remain finite even in such a compensated magnet, as we demonstrate experimentally by explicitly measuring the emergence of the RIXS-CD signals in $dd$ features across $T_{\rm N}$; this has not been addressed in previous RIXS-CD studies on altermagnetic materials, including $\alpha$-MnTe~\cite{Takegami2025PRL,jost2025}, CrSb~\cite{Biniskos2025NC}, and $\alpha$-Fe$_2$O$_3$~\cite{Miyawaki2017}, due to their high $T_{\rm N}$, which limits access to the intrinsic absence of RIXS-CD in the normal phase.
+Furthermore, the interpretation of RIXS-CD in magnon excitations remains controversial~\cite{Takegami2025PRL,jost2025,Biniskos2025NC}, whereas our approach based on $dd$ excitations avoids such complexity and enables a simple model analysis directly relating the observed CD to its origin.
+This approach further enables the attribution of RIXS-CD to individual sublattices, as dichroic contributions at different energies are not subject to mutual cancellation once allowed at each sublattice, thereby providing direct access to symmetry breaking at the level of the building blocks of altermagnets.

+This approach can be extended to future studies of competing orders.
+For example, in \fmo, a ferrimagnetic state can be stabilized by applying a magnetic field or by doping~\cite{Kurumaji2015,Wang2015}, in which the magnetic moments on the sublattices within each $O_h$ and $T_d$ unit couple ferromagnetically, while the coupling between the $O_h$ and $T_d$ units is antiferromagnetic, as illustrated in Fig.~S9 of the Supplementary Information.
+In such a phase, the ferromagnetic alignment of the spins on each magnetic site alters the symmetry: mirror planes parallel to the $c$ axis are no longer symmetry operations of the magnetic structure.
+Consequently, RIXS-CD is allowed when the scattering plane coincides with the $m$ plane, a geometry that forbids CD in the altermagnetic phase.
+The expected amplitude of RIXS-CD is large based on theoretical simulations (see Fig.~S9).
+In the other geometry ($m'$ plane), CD is allowed in both altermagnetic and ferrimagnetic phases, but differs significantly in magnitude.

 {\bf Spin-orbital excitations}